Dairy Promotion Grant for Farmers

 Who is Eligible:

-Applicants must be associated with the production of cow’s milk as dairy producer or dairy farm employee located in Connecticut.
-Applicants must complete the online Connecticut Dairy Promotion Grant Program Application Form and an itemized project budget.
+Applicants must be associated with the production of cow’s milk as dairy producer or part of a dairy focused group (4-H, FFA, etc.) located in Connecticut.
+Applicants must complete the online grant application form, which includes an itemized budget.

 Allow